drmohundro/mohundro.com/blog/articles/2011-10-14-build-windows-conference.md

 title: //BUILD/ Windows Conference
 date: 2011/10/14

-So, last week I was able to attend th BUILD Windows conference in Anaheim.
+So, a few weeks ago I was able to attend the BUILD Windows conference in Anaheim.
 I'm guessing you heard something about it.
-The last time Microsoft held a conference at the convention center in Anaheim was when it announced Windows 95
-\- this conference was an attempt to show that Windows was going to revolutionize things again.
+The last time Microsoft held a conference at the convention center in Anaheim was when it announced Windows 95 \- this conference was an attempt to show that Windows was going to revolutionize things again.
 I've got a lot of thoughts that I want to talk about, so I'll probably have to break this into multiple posts.